subbota-a/shadok_and_gibby/sdl2/win/docs/README-android.md

     after you read this message, GL context gets backed-up and you should not use the SDL renderer API.

-    When this event is received, you have to set the render target to NULL, if you're using it.
+    When this event is received, you have to set the ui target to NULL, if you're using it.
     (eg call SDL_SetRenderTarget(renderer, NULL))

 - SDL_APP_DIDENTERFOREGROUND: